counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 banner:
-  title : "Developer Tooling Management at Scale" image : "images/banner-art.svg" content : "Developers use multiple tools with different purposes: GitHub, JIRA, Slack, Spring Boot, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, Google Cloud, Ansible, Docker Compose, Open Shift, etc..
+  title : "Developer Tooling Management at Scale" image : "images/banner-art.svg" content : "Developers use a large number of tools with different purposes: GitHub, JIRA, Slack, Spring Boot, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, etc..
 It is very hard to implement best practices and measure their impact in large organizations.
 Counterflow is a service to define processes and measure its impact across all your development teams"
   button:
     enable : true
     label : "Request Demo"